jorants/CoronaMelderCDN/README.md

 First fetch was on 05-10-2020.

-The folder `WebsiteGenerator` contains a script that estimates the number of real uploads and generates plots that are hosted on GitHub pages.
+The folder `WebsiteGenerator` contains a script that estimates the number of real uploads and generates plots that are hosted on GitHub pages [here](https://jorants.github.io/CoronaMelderCDN/).